vedph/cadmus_web/README.md

 **Input**:

-- `disabled` (type `boolean`): true to disable the control as a whole.
 - `json` (type `string`): the JSON code representing the part being edited.
 The corresponding output is implemented via the `jsonChange` event.
 - `thesauri` (type `{ [key: string]: Thesaurus } | null`): optional thesauri sets to be consumed by the editor.
 Each thesaurus is keyed under an ID which is meaningful and unique only within the context of the editor.

 **Output**:

 - `jsonChange` (type `string`): fired when the user saves the form with valid data.
-- `editorDirty` (type `boolean`): fired whenever the dirty status of the form changes.
-This is used to let this status bubble up to the container component page, which should eventually warn before navigating away from it.
-- `editorClose` (no argument): fired when the editor is closed without saving, by user request.
+- `editorClose` (no argument): fired when the user requests the editor to close.

 **Helpers**:

-- `subscribeToFormStatus`: used to subscribe to the status change of the specified form (usually the root form of the editor), so that whenever its dirty status changes, an `editorDirty` event is fired.
 - `getPartFromJson(json: string = null): T`: get the part from the specified JSON code, or from the current json property if no JSON code is specified.
 This is just a helper method for parsing JSON (when truthy) and casting it to the template argument type.
 - `updateJson(json: string)`: update the `json` property from the specified code, without triggering a call to `onPartSet`.
 - `onPartSet`: invoked whenever the json property is set, unless setting it via `updateJson`.
 The default implementation does nothing.
 Override to add custom behavior, e.g. update the form to reflect the new part value.